seanox/aspect-js/manual/en/mvc.md

 states, for functional functionality it takes up further components.

-In Seanox aspect-js models are represented by static JavaScript objects, which are used as singletons / facades / delegates comparable to managed beans, so that this can use further components and abstraction internally.
+In Seanox aspect-js models are represented by static JavaScript objects, which are used as singletons/facades/delegates comparable to managed beans, so that this can use further components and abstraction internally.

 ## View